who-biz/verus-pbaas/README.md

 10,200 VRSCTEST is a base cost (covering 200 VRSCTEST `currencyregistrationfee`, and 10k VRSCTEST `pbaassystemregistrationfee`).
 Additional registration costs may be necessary, depending on currency definition specifics.

-For this chain, we will be generating both a PBaaS chain (`chipstest2@`), and a gatewayconverter chain (`Cashier.chipstest2`).
+For this chain, we will be generating both a PBaaS chain (`chipstensec@`), and a gatewayconverter chain (`Cashier.chipstensec`).
 We will be initially contributing a basket of currencies to the gateway converter.
 In example below, we are sending `15000 VRSCTEST`, `2 BTC`, and `2400 nexus` to fund the basket.

 ```
 # send vrsctest
-./verus -chain=vrsctest sendtoaddress chipstest2@ 15000
+./verus -chain=vrsctest sendtoaddress chipstensec@ 15000
 5f423ae417e84d98ac34a6aa3ea97da056717e80ab2a75a238f4a691e3b1f1b7

 # send btc
-./verus -chain=VRSCTEST sendcurrency RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph '[{"address":"chipstest2@","currency":"btc","amount":2}]'
+./verus -chain=VRSCTEST sendcurrency RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph '[{"address":"chipstensec@","currency":"btc","amount":2}]'
 opid-a862d7a2-8103-42f2-a5a4-472cbd1068a2

 # send nexus
-./verus -chain=VRSCTEST sendcurrency RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph '[{"address":"chipstest2@","currency":"nexus","amount":2500}]'
+./verus -chain=VRSCTEST sendcurrency RYQbUr9WtRRAnMjuddZGryrNEpFEV1h8ph '[{"address":"chipstensec@","currency":"nexus","amount":2500}]'
 opid-5aa85330-7b12-4259-be27-039b7dbea16b
 ```